eced4406/eced4406.github.io/labs/0x001-fuzzing.md

 In your report, show how you fixed the different warnings.
 You may find it useful to take screenshots of your code diffs.

-Once you clean up all the warnings, re-run your decoder against the bad inputs and see if you fair any better.
+Once you clean up all the warnings, re-run your decoder against the bad inputs and see if you fare any better.